 The Esmee Fairbairn Foundation aims to improve our natural world, secure a fairer future and strengthen the bonds in communities in the UK.
-In 2020 it made grants of £53.5m towards work in support of its aims and its emergency response to COVID.
-It also has a £45m allocation to social investments.
+In 2021 it made grants of £51.6million towards work in support of its aims and its emergency response to COVID.
+It also has a £45million allocation to social investments.
 The Foundation's grants support organisations' core or project costs, including staff salaries and overheads.
 It also provides unrestricted funding for charities.
 It does not give grants for building or equipment costs, or individuals.
 The Foundation's current strategy has a focus on 3 interdependent aims:

 - Our Natural World

-- A Fairer Future (temporarily closed to new applications until May 2022)
+- A Fairer Future

 - Creative, Confident Communities